-Bachelor of Education (Prim ary) - commenced prior to 2 018 Discipline Studies Discipline Content: 7 units Curriculum and Pedagogy: 7 units Electives: 2 units in one learning area Professional Experience Preservice teachers should oearly phase context (P-2)primary (3-6). complete at least one supervised professional experience in: l; and Focus Area A focus area in one learning 1 or 2 core units; and 1 or 2 elective units (as a
+Bachelor of Education (Primary) - commenced prior to 2018 Discipline Studies Discipline Content: 7 units Curriculum and Pedagogy: 7 units Electives: 2 units in one learning area Professional Experience Preservice teachers should complete at least one supervised professional experience in: early phase (P-2); and primary (3-6).
+Focus Area A focus area in one learning area, comprising: 1 or 2 core units; and 1 or 2 elective units (as applicable).